MicrosoftDocs/well-architected/well-architected/scalability/design-apps.md

 When combined with an orchestration platform designed to execute and manage microservices such as Kubernetes or Service Fabric, individual services can be right sized, scaled up, scaled down, and dynamically configured to match user demand.
 Using an orchestrator such as Kubernetes or Service Fabric, you can pack a higher density of services onto a single host, which allows for more efficient utilization of resources.
 Both of these platforms provide built-in services for executing, scaling, and operating a microservices architecture; and one of those key services is discovery and finding where a particular service is running.

 Kubernetes supports pod autoscaling and cluster autoscaling.
-To learn more, see [Autoscaling](../../reference-architectures/containers/aks-microservices/aks-microservices-advanced.yml#autoscaling).
+To learn more, see [Autoscaling](/azure/architecture/reference-architectures/containers/aks-microservices/aks-microservices-advanced#autoscaling).
 A Service Fabric architecture takes a different approach to scaling for stateless and stateful services.
-To learn more, see [Scaling considerations](../../reference-architectures/microservices/service-fabric.yml#scaling-services).
+To learn more, reference [Scaling considerations](/azure/architecture/reference-architectures/microservices/service-fabric#scaling-services).

 > [!TIP]
 > When appropriate, decomposing an application into microservices is a level of decoupling that is an architectural best practice.
 A microservices architecture can also bring some challenges.
-The design patterns in [Design patterns for microservices](../../microservices/design/patterns.md) can help mitigate these challenges.
+The design patterns in [Design patterns for microservices](/azure/architecture/microservices/design/patterns) can help mitigate these challenges.

 ## Establish connection pooling